pingcap/docs/storage-engine/titan-overview.md

 For each valid blob file, Titan maintains a discardable size variable in memory.
 After each compaction, this variable is accumulated for the corresponding blob file.
 Each time when GC starts, it picks the blob file with the greatest discardable size as the candidate file for GC.
 To reduce write amplification, we allow a certain level of space amplification, which means GC can be started on a blob file only when the discardable file has reached a specific proportion in size.

 For the selected blob file, Titan checks whether the blob index of the key corresponding to each value exists or has been updated to determine whether this value is outdated.
 If the value is not outdated, Titan merges and sorts the value into a new blob file, and writes the updated blob index into SST using WriteCallback or MergeOperator.
-After this, Titan records the latest sequence number of RocksDB and does not delete the old blob file until the sequence of the oldest snapshot exceeds the recorded sequence number.
+Then, Titan records the latest sequence number of RocksDB and does not delete the old blob file until the sequence of the oldest snapshot exceeds the recorded sequence number.
 The reason is that after the blob index is written back to SST, the old blob index is still accessible via the previous snapshot.
 Therefore, we need to ensure that there is no snapshot to access the old blob index before GC can safely deletes the corresponding blob file.

 ### Level Merge

-Level Merge is a newly introduced strategy in Titan.
+Level Merge is a newly introduced algorithm in Titan.
 According to the implementation principle of Level Merge, Titan merges and rewrites blob file that corresponds to the SST file, and generates new blob file while compactions are performed in LSM-tree.
 The following figure shows the general process:

 ![6-LevelMerge.png](/media/titan/titan-6.png)

 When compactions are performed on the SSTs of level z-1 and level z, Titan reads and writes Key-Value pairs in order.
-Then it can write the values in the selected blob files into new blob files in order, and updates the blob indexes of keys when new SSTs are generated.
-For the keys deleted in compactions, the corresponding values will not be written to the new blob file, which works as if GC has done.
+Then it writes the values of the selected blob files into new blob files in order, and updates the blob indexes of keys when new SSTs are generated.
+For the keys deleted in compactions, the corresponding values will not be written to the new blob file, which works similar to GC.

 Compare to the regular way of GC, the Level Merge approach completes the blob GC while compactions are performed in LSM-tree.
-In this way, Titan no longer needs to check the status of blob index in LSM-tree or to write the new blob index into LSM-tree, which reduces the impact of GC on the foreground operations.
+In this way, Titan no longer needs to check the status of blob index in LSM-tree or to write the new blob index into LSM-tree.
+This reduces the impact of GC on the foreground operations.
 As the blob file is repeatedly rewritten, less files overlap with each other, which makes the whole system in better order and improves the performance of scan.

 However, layering blob files similar to tiering compaction brings write amplification.
 Because 99% of the data in LSM-tree is stored at the lowest two levels, Titan performs the Level Merge operation on the blob files corresponding to the data that is compacted only to the lowest two levels of LSM-tree.

 #### Range Merge

-Range Merge is an optimized approach of GC based on Level Merge, which might be needed because the lowest level is in worsening order due to the following situations:
+Range Merge is an optimized approach of GC based on Level Merge.
+The lowest level of LSM-tree might be in worsening order due to the following situations:

 - When `level_compaction_dynamic_level_bytes` is enabled, data volume at each level of LSM-tree dynamically increases, and the sorted runs at the lowest level keep increasing.
-- A certain range of data is frequently compacted, which brings a lot of sorted runs in that range.
+- A specific range of data is frequently compacted, and this causes a lot of sorted runs in that range.

 ![7-RangeMerge.png](/media/titan/titan-7.png)